 Physical Boundary Robotic Mowers

-While still a fledgling industry, innovative thinkers have been trying for a few years now to strategise robotics for lawn care.
+While still a fledgling industry, innovative thinkers have been trying for a few years now to strategize robotics for lawn care.
 Physical boundary robotic mowers were among the first generation to come out of these innovations.

-Physical boundary robotic mowers are a type of automated lawn mower that utilise boundary wires or physical barriers to define their mowing area.
+Physical boundary robotic mowers are a type of automated lawn mower that utilize boundary wires or physical barriers to define their mowing area.
 Built-in sensors detect the physical boundaries as the mowers navigate around your yard.

 Most physical boundary robotic mowers have similar characteristics, including: